nmshd/documentation/_includes/use-cases/use-case-device-get-profile.md

 {% include properties_list.html %}

-This use-case retrieves the `accoung information` by its `id`.
+This use-case retrieves one LocalAccount by its `id`.

 ## Parameters

-- The `id` of the account.
+- The `id` of the LocalAccount.

 ## On Success

-- The `LocalAccount` corresponding to the id.
+- The LocalAccount corresponding to the `id`.

 ## On Failure